Applying the $\chi^2$ Regularization Parameter Estimator by Downsampling Through Relations with The Singular Value Expansion: Background Material

 When $L$ is invertible we may solve with respect to the transformation $\bo y = L \bo{x}$ for the system with matrix $AL^{-1}$, hence mapping the basis for the solution.
-However, often $L$ is chosen as a noninvertible smoothing operator, say approximating a derivative operator.
+Often, however, $L$ is chosen as a noninvertible smoothing operator, say approximating a derivative operator.
 This case is not considered here, requiring extensions of the generalized singular value decomposition (GSVD) instead of the SVD.
-We note that $\bo x_0$ provides the opportunity to constrain the solution to be close to $\bo x_0$.
+In \eqref{genregsoln} $\bo x_0$ constrains the solution to be close to $\bo x_0$.
 For the ADP it is assumed that $E(\bo x) = \bo x_0$, for the solution, $\bo x$, considered as a stochastic variable.
 Assuming $W$ is positive definite, with $\tilde{A}=W^{1/2}A$ and $\tilde{\bo b}=W^{1/2}(\bo b - A \bo x_0)$,